xioren/ImageGoblin/README.md

   + a specific goblin can be forced using '--force _goblin_'.
   + all available goblins can be listed using '-l or --list'.
   + the --format input needs to be exact so make sure modifiers/spaces have not been erroneously added or left out.
-  + if little or no (relevant) images are found then the page is probably generated dynamically with javascript which the program can not handle. you can also try with the --noupgrade handle.
+  + if little or no (relevant) images are found then the page is probably generated dynamically with javascript which the program can not handle. you can also try with the --noupgrade/--greedy handles.